 Further down Corbalup Road, I came across a second Southern Heath Monitor, but this one was very much alive.
 I managed a few photos before it ambled off into the bush.

-Late morning and the day was very much hot so I made my way to the Perup Ecology Lodge in the middle of Tone-Perup Reserve my accommodation for the next three nights.
+Late morning and the day was very much hot so I made my way to the Perup Nature’s Guesthouse in the middle of Tone-Perup Reserve my accommodation for the next three nights.
 I didn’t have to look far for wildlife at the cottage (Kulbardi) because on a ledge above the porch were two sleeping Brush-tailed Possums, their usual home in the roof cavity was too warm for slumber on this hot day so they had sensibly moved outside to cooler climes.

 Sleeping Brush-tailed Possums – Kulbardi Cottage.

 After setting up at the cottage, I set off late afternoon for another drive, This time I drove Distributor Road where I saw a further four Southern Heath Monitors, two alive and two D.O.R.

 I had checked out maps before the trip and wanted to recce Simcock Road, South of Boyup Brook – Cranbrook Road where it passes over a tributary of the Perup River.
 I thought this area maybe swampy and contain melaleuca species, and therefore be good for Western Ringtail Possum.
 The tributary was completely dry, but the Melaleuca Thicket looked promising so I decided to return after dark.

 Back at the cottage after darkness had fallen, I had a quick spotlight around the grounds of the Ecology Lodge.
 Wildlife was plentiful as usual with all of Brushtail Possums, Tammar Wallabies and Woylies easily found.
 I came across a rather confiding Quenda foraging on the Bandicoot Scoot Trail, but unfortunately there were no Brush-tailed Phascogales in the flowering gums near the Per Christiansen Classroom.